dogonthehorizon/chiphat/README.md

 # chiphat

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A Clojure library for accessing the HipChat v2 API.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Fernando Freire

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the BSD-3 License.